 Back up your Salesforce dataUse SpinOne

-OwnBackup is a solid backup tool for Salesforce.
+OwnBackup is a solid Salesforce backup option.
 It has many basic features necessary for any business such as automated backup of all types of data and Sandbox.
 However, sandbox seeding, for example, is subject to separate pricing.
 Also, the tool doesn’t have on-page restore.

 AvePoint is another legacy Salesforce backup.
 It uses Azure as its storage and has a monitoring dashboard.
 AvePoint lacks several features that are critical to many businesses.
 These are on-page restore, data anonymization, and sandbox seeding.